elgeeko1/roon-server-docker/README.md

 creating and using a bridged network.

 # Additional functionality

+### Useful docker flags
+You may optionally want to add the `-d` flag to output to syslog instead of the console, and `--restart-unless-stopped` flag to restart the container if it fails.

 ### Use USB DACs connected to the host
 Add the following arguments to the `docker run` command: